Tyler6126/Conjugat-ER/README.md

 Updates
 =======
-Working on a basic GUI instead of a command prompt!
-This will make it look much better, and hopefully allow for more languages!
-The release will hopefully be out within a month!
+Since the program has switched to Python instead of C++, this will allow for faster developement.
+The next update includes support for some irregular verbs, "avoir" and "etre"